 The Bowie has an illustrious history.
 We all know that it was the tool of choice for Mick “Crocodile” Dundee, but where does its name originate?
 In 1827, Jim Bowie used this knife to single-handedly defeat three attackers at the Sandbar Fight in Natchez, Mississippi.
 Within weeks, the story spread through newspapers across the young United States, and fame was forever guaranteed for both Jim Bowie and the eponymous knife.
 Bowie died a decade later at the Battle of The Alamo as a heroic pioneer of early America in the Texas Revolution.

 “It must be long enough to use as a sword, sharp enough to use as a razor, wide enough to use as a paddle, and heavy enough to use as a hatchet.” -Russell T. Johnson

 Go big or go home—add an original Bowie knife to your collection.
 The perfect melding of functionality, distinctiveness, and aesthetics, you won’t regret having a Bowie in your kit.

 Hungry for more fixed blade talk?
 Read about when Ben carried a fixed blade for a week on vacation in Montana here.
 Hungry for even more Bowie knife talk?
 Check out our Best Bowie Knives guide and our guide on How to Make an Altoids Survival Kit.
-If you want to read more technical articles on survival situations, check out our friends at Vinjatek.
+Check out our Best Hunting Knife Guide for nine great options.